-8.2.3 Interactions with the Sediment Plume
+8.1.3.3 Interactions with the Sediment Plume

 The increased turbidity and suspended sediments related to the dredging and placement activities are anticipated to have short term, temporary impacts to water quality.
 Placement of sand at the designated beach nourishment site will be via hydraulic pipeline.
 Sand will be deposited directly on the beach and graded to profile.
-Fine particles that may be present in the sand will be transported along with the carrier water back and dispersed in the swash zone.
+Fine particles that may be present in the sand will be transported and dispersed in the swash zone.